 ‘Aftermath’ feels like two exhibitions sandwiched together, one that can’t make up its mind if it’s trying to show us that ‘war is hell’ or simply trying to unravel the complexities of post-war art.
 Worse, all the blood and gore in the early rooms makes the classicizing trend of the 1920s seem frivolous, which it certainly was not (as the Tate itself demonstrated in a landmark exhibition in 1990, ‘On Classic Ground: Picasso, Léger, de Chirico and the New Classicism 1910-1930’).

-The Germans are the ones who come out on top in all this, whether it’s the existential Angst of Beckmann and Kollwitz, the mordant satire of Grosz and Dix, the sinister decadence of Christian Schad’s portraits or the weird geometric automata of Oskar Schlemmer.
+The German artists are the ones who stand out in this show, whether it’s the existential Angst of Beckmann and Kollwitz, the mordant satire of Grosz and Dix, the sinister decadence of Christian Schad’s portraits or the weird geometric automata of Oskar Schlemmer.
 Perhaps the post-war upheavals in German society, far more thoroughgoing than in Britain or France, provided better take-off points for art.
 Or maybe they were better artists.
-Germany may have been defeated on the battlefields but in the realm of culture it was the undoubted victor.
-Until the Nazis showed up, of course.
+Germany may have been defeated on the battlefields but in cultural terms it was the undoubted victor.
+Until, of course, the Nazis showed up.